20 FREE Marketing Tips for New Authors

-The majority of the books I have read and reviewed this past year have been written by Indie Authors.
-I have explored new genres, and learned such a lot on the journey.
+The majority of the books I have read and reviewed this past year have been memoirs.
+I have also explored new genres, and learned such a lot on the journey.

-If you read and review other authors books, you will attract more positive Karma which will attract more readers and reviews for your own book.
+If you read and review other authors books, I find you will attract more readers and reviews for your own book.

 Book Promotion Sites

 There are a HUGE number of book promotion sites to explore, which can seem rather overwhelming to new authors.